Traditionally Modern Food

 Curry leaves – few

-How to make Tirunelveli Sodhi Kuzhambu with step by step pictures:
+How to make Tirunelveli Sodhi Kuzhambu with step-by-step pictures:

 • Keep the moong dal separator over the vegetable separator and cover with a lid